Corporate Lawyers & Corporate Law Specialists

 Based in offices in Leeds, Sheffield and York, our corporate solicitors are ready to help you and your business with any needs you may have.
-To get in touch, call 0333 323 5292 or complete the enquiry form and we will get back to you.
+To get in touch, please call the office number today or complete the enquiry form and we will get back to you.

 We can help you with:

 You may be looking to raise capital in a public limited company (PLC) by offering shares to private and institutional investors through an initial public offering or offering shares to a selected base of institutional investors through a placing.
 Our team has been involved in a number of high-profile regional deals.
 It has particular experience in the healthcare market, company reorganisations and in dealing with information memoranda for collective investment schemes.

 - Initial public offerings (IPO)

 - Financial promotion